Kader Factory for Developed Industries

 The Kader Factory for Developed Industries (مصنع قادر للصناعات المتطورة) is one of the factories affiliated with the Arab Organization for Industrialization.
-It was established in 1949 under the name Heliopolis Aircraft Factory, and its goal was to produce the “Al-Gomhouria” basic training set.
-In 1975, the factory became a member of the Arab Organization for Industrialization under the name Kader Factory for Developed Industries.
-The factory area is 135,000 square meters and the number of highly qualified employees is 1,800.
+Established in 1949 under the name Heliopolis Aircraft Factory, its goal was to produce the “Al-Gomhouria” basic training set.
+In 1975, the factory became a member of the Arab Organization, under the name of Kader Factory for Developed Industries.
+The factory area is 135,000 square meters and employs a staff of 1,800 employees.

 The factory includes about 24 production and service workshops, in addition to 30 buildings for administrations and warehouses.
 It is located in Al-Tayaran Street in Nasr City, Cairo.

 History

 The factory was established in 1949.
 It was named Heliopolis Aircraft Factory for the purpose of designing and manufacturing the first training aircraft in Egypt and the Middle East at the time, which was called “Al-Gomhouria."

 After the October War, when the late President Anwar Sadat agreed with the Arab countries to establish the Arab Organization for Industrialization in 1975, the factory was annexed to it under the name Kader Factory for Developed Industries.

 In 2025, Kader for Developed Industries entered into an agreement with the Turkish defense firm HAVELSAN to jointly produce unmanned ground vehicles in Egypt.
 This collaboration aims to enhance Kader's production capacity while facilitating technology transfer.
 Under the terms of the agreement, unmanned systems will be produced at Kader’s facilities, incorporating advanced technologies such as artificial intelligence, swarm intelligence, and real-time data processing.
 The systems are designed for diverse military and security applications, including reconnaissance, surveillance, border protection, and logistical support, and are capable of operating across varied terrains and under challenging conditions.